cx-pan/blogcode/source/_posts/Atomic-Habits-by-James-Clear (2).md

 Each habit not only gets results but also teaches you something far more important: to trust yourself.
 You start to believe you can actually accomplish these things.

-**Chapter Summary**
+**chapter summary**
 - There are three levels of change: *outcome change, process change, and identity change*.
-The most effective way to change your habits is to focus not on what you want to achieve, but on who you wish to become.
+- The most effective way to change your habits is to focus not on what you want to achieve, but on who you wish to become.
 - Your identity emerges out of your habits.
 Every action is a vote for the type of person you wish to become.
 - Becoming the best version of yourself requires you to continuously edit your beliefs, and to upgrade and expand your identity.
 - The real reason habits matter is not because they can get you better results (although they can do that), but because they can change your beliefs about yourself.

-## 1.3 How to Build Better Habits in 4 Simple Steps
+## <FONT COLOR=#B5C266> 1.3 How to Build Better Habits in 4 Simple Steps</FONT>

 渴望是改变行为习惯的原因，是动力。Every craving is linked to a desire to change your internal state.